 Since the focus of this blog is quilting and sewing, I guess I’ll start why how I learned to sew and why I sew.

 I am in a relationship with a fabulous, ambitious, sweet, funny, super-intelligent, surprising man.
-Our life together is basically the best life I could imagine.
-We live in downtown Kansas City in a two bedroom condo that we bought in 2011.
-We LOVE city life and wouldn’t trade our condo for anything.
 We have two “babies” – hairless (Sphynx) kitties named #Hashtag and Emoji.

 Are my sister and I close?
 Sometimes.
 Can we finish each other’s sentences and magically just know what the other is thinking making us extremely good at Catch Phrase?
 Yes.
 Do we fight and get on each other’s nerves?
 Definitely.
 But we’re sister’s, so I hear all of that is pretty normal.

 I became an Aunt on May 7, 2017.
 Her name is Camden Jean (CJ) and we share the same middle name.
 I’m not interested in being a mother (except to the two kitties), but I will be the best aunt that ever lived.
 We are besties.

 That’s my dad.
 He’s very very funny, hardworking, sensitive, clever, and a really nice guy.
 Like me and my sister, my dad and I haven’t always and don’t always get along.
 It makes total sense because my dad and my sister are super similar.
 But I think he’s a total badass and I’m very proud to be his daughter.